आज का संकल्प, कल की सुरक्षा

 The MHA has asked the offices and branches of all the states and union territories to observe Cyber Jagrukta Divas and prepare a comprehensive “Annual Action Plan“ that will act as a nodal guideline for year-round awareness campaigns.
 The Cyber Jagrukta Divas initiative will be administered by the MHA under the purview of the I4C scheme.

-The government has also made provisions in its budgetary proposal for the acknowledgment of 5-10 employees from each organisation, who have made exceptional contributions to generating cybersecurity awareness against cybercrimes.
+The government has also made provisions in its budgetary proposal for the acknowledgment of 5-10 employees from each organization, who have made exceptional contributions to generating cybersecurity awareness against cybercrimes.
 The Ministries are also asked to recognize the officials as “Cyber Star of the Month” as a reward and motivation to appreciate their effort.

 What is the I4C Scheme?